"When we are called to our life’s purpose we are called not as we are, but to become who we can be."

 "Restoring energetic boundaries and innate defensive and protective strategies that have been thwarted and immobilized."

-Bringing the Body into Practice trainings has a relational/interpersonal, somatic lens that is informed by emergent neuroscience, attachment theory, trauma studies, embodiment practices and rests upon the understanding of the interconnectivity of the web of life and the awareness of the importance of social context.
+Bringing the Body into Practice trainings have a relational/interpersonal, somatic lens that is informed by emergent neuroscience, attachment theory, trauma studies, embodiment practices and rests upon the understanding of the interconnectivity of the web of life and the awareness of the importance of social context.
 This starting point offers a depth and nuanced understanding of how the body is impacted by relationships, circumstances, events, and experiences throughout the lifespan as well as how the body is touched neurophysiologically and psychologically by events beyond the individual life experience.

 Bringing the Body into Practice, as an orientation, understands the body as historian of one’s life and the holder of the legacies of historical, transgenerational, relational, early attachment and socially perpetuated traumas.
 We also understand the body as a site of living knowledge.
 In working to bring greater self and co-regulation of the ANS, a deeper embodiment and connection to nature and the web of life becomes possible.
 By accessing embodied ways of knowing and processing through the right hemisphere this orientation enables deeply nuanced, internal reorganisation and integration of human experience.
 Through relational processing a deeper understanding and repair of attachment patterns is possible and opens up new possibilities of connection and living.

 By Bringing the Body into Practice, the relationally and somatically oriented therapist offers ways to shift patterns of neurophysiology that underpin interpersonal relational patterns and emotional, mental, spiritual, and behavioural states and ways of being, that impede healthy functioning.
 By Bringing the Body into Practice, we utilise bodily ways of knowing to guide processes of relationship with the self and between the therapist, the client(s), the community, and the earth.